 This simple White Bean Pasta makes use of store cupboard staples like pasta, a can of beans and tomatoes for a budget friendly meal that is easy to adapt.
-A few dried herbs and a glug of balsamic vinegar bring this easy and comforting pasta dish to life.
+It is one of our favourite white bean recipes.
+A few dried herbs and a glug of balsamic vinegar bring this easy and comforting cannellini bean recipe to life.

 I love a good cupboard raid meal when I haven't done a shop in a while, and there is no need to turn to instant noodles.
 Chances are you have some pasta shapes, a tin of beans and some tomatoes in the cupboard, and that's the base of this meal that you can adapt with other ingredients you might have in the fridge.

 We love using white beans to bulk out recipes.
 They are mild in flavour, so they can be added to almost any recipe - they are super versatile.
 If you are looking for other ways to use beans, then why not try our Butterbean Soup, Chipotle Black Bean Stew or Spanish Bean Stew?

 - Pasta - You can use any pasta here.
 We used penne, as that is what we had in the cupboard, but any pasta shape will work.
 The sauce clings nicely to spaghetti too.

 - Shallots - These are the base of the pasta sauce and add a nice sweetness.
 You could swap them for a small brown onion if you prefer.

 - Garlic - Fresh is always best, and make sure to finely crush it, almost in to a paste so there is even distribution in the sauce.
 You could save time and use frozen garlic.

 - Chopped tomatoes - This is what makes up the sauce for this recipe.
 Try to use the best quality tinned tomatoes you can, as the cheaper ones tend to be very watery and you want a thick rich sauce.
 If you do use a cheaper tin of tomatoes, then you can add some tomato puree to it to thicken it up.